Can Homeowners Insurance Drop You?

 Can Homeowners Insurance Cancel Your Policy?

-Homeowners insurance companies can cancel or choose not to renew your policy for several reasons, including missed payments, excessive claims, property risks or fraud.
-Insurers regularly evaluate risk and may drop your coverage if they determine it's no longer viable.
-You'll usually receive written notice, but a coverage gap leaves your home financially vulnerable during emergencies.
+Homeowners insurance companies can cancel or not renew your policy for missed payments, excessive claims, property risks or fraud.
+Insurers regularly evaluate risk and drop coverage when it's no longer viable.
+You'll usually get written notice, but any coverage gap leaves your home financially vulnerable.

 Why Would a Home Insurance Company Drop You?